YufengJin/carla/Docs/python_api.md

 ---

 ## carla.AttachmentType<a name="carla.AttachmentType"></a> <sub><sup>_class_</sup></sub>
 Class that defines attachment options between an actor and its parent.
-When spawning actors, these can be attached to another actor so their position accordingly.
+When spawning actors, these can be attached to another actor so their position changes accordingly.
 This is specially useful for cameras and sensors.
 [Here](../python_cookbook/#attach-sensors-recipe) is a brief recipe in which we can see how sensors can be attached to a car when spawned.
+Note that the attachment type is declared as an enum within the class.

 <h3>Instance Variables</h3>
 - <a name="carla.AttachmentType.Rigid"></a>**<font color="#f8805a">Rigid</font>**